What’s in a Domain: The Complete Guide to Domain Names

-In this guide, we’ll walk you through the steps to register the right domain name for your business.
+In this comprehensive guide, we’ll walk you through all the steps to register the best domain name for your business.

 What Is a Domain Name?

 Compared to computers, humans have poor numerical recall; our strength is language recall.